 True North is a nonprofit organization which relies on governmental funds and contributions to effectively educate our students.
 As a result, fundraising is necessary to help support the educational programs offered.
-The Board shall approve all fund raising activities and ensure that families are not being asked to contribute excessively at any given time.
-Efforts will be made to ensure only one fundraiser occurs at a time.
-All fundraisers will identify the purpose.
+Fundraising donations are completely voluntary and contributions are at the option and discretion of each family.